-For more information about Unified Champion Schools visit the Unified Champion Schools web page.
-There are many great resources on how to get Unified Champion Schools into your school, or better an existing program.
+For more information about Project UNIFY, visit the Project Unify Toolkit web page.
+In the PU Toolkit, there are many great resources on how to get Project UNIFY into your school, or better an existing program.

 Also check out...
 "Get Into It Active" that can be integrated into your Unified Sports practice or inclusive club.
 Use "Get Into It Active" on-the-go with the free App!
 Simply search for "Get Into It" in the App Store.